 Not knowing how to behave at a spa can be a source of anxiety for first-time spa-goers, but appropriate spa conduct is mostly just common sense.
-The main thing to remember is that you are entering a tranquil space designed to provide a welcome escape from life’s stresses.
-As long as you keep this in mind, you will have a wonderful spa experience Keep reading to learn the answers to common spa etiquette questions, and to discover some quick tips for ensuring your spa day or spa break is memorable for all the right reasons.
+The main thing to remember is that you are entering a tranquil space designed to offer a welcome escape from life’s stresses.
+As long as you keep this in mind, you will have a wonderful spa experience.
+This guide provides answers to common questions about spa etiquette at UK venues.
+We also offer some quick tips for ensuring your spa day or spa break is memorable for all the right reasons.

 When should I arrive at the spa?

-Arriving at your selected venue early is recommended in order for you to get the most from your spa visit and to avoid being late for your booked treatments.
-It should be noted that guests may be required to complete some paperwork upon arrival at spas they have never visited before; reserve some additional time for this if you’re a newcomer.
+Arriving at your selected venue early is recommended to get the most from your spa visit and to avoid being late for your booked treatments.
+It should be noted that guests are usually required to complete some paperwork upon arrival.

-Once you’re signed in, you’ll be free to explore and use the spa’s facilities included in your chosen spa package.
-Keep a close eye on the time, though - you should aim to be in the designated waiting area around 15 minutes before any treatment is due.
+Once you’re signed in, you’ll be free to explore and to use the facilities included in your chosen spa package.
+Keep a close eye on the time, though - you should aim to be in the designated waiting area around 15 minutes before any spa treatment is due to start.
 Being late could lead to your appointment being rescheduled for much later in the day, or completely cancelled, depending on how busy the spa happens to be.
-Besides which, racing to make it in time for a facial or massage is hardly relaxing.
+Besides which, racing to make it in time for a facial or massage is hardly relaxing!

 Is tipping customary at spas?
 How much should I tip?